Sexual Offences Act 2003: Gendered definition of rape

-Under the act's definition of rape (penetration of the "mouth, anus or vagina with [the defendant's] penis"), only a man can be charged with rape.
-A woman who forces a man or woman to have sexual intercourse with her against their will could only be charged, under Section 4 of the act, with sexual assault or "causing a person to engage in sexual activity without consent".
+Under the act's definition of rape (penetration of the "mouth, anus or vagina with [the defendant's] penis"), only a biological male can be charged with rape.
+Section 79 of the act expands this to include transgender individuals who have received masculinizing surgery to give them a penis.
+A woman who forces a man or woman to have sexual intercourse with her against their will could only be charged, under Section 4 of the act, with "causing a person to engage in sexual activity without consent".
 Rape is an indictable offence while Section 4 offences are either way offences.
+However, a Section 4 offence is indictable and subject to the same penalty as rape if it involves "penetration of [the victim's] anus or vagina, penetration of [the victim's] mouth with a person's penis, [or] penetration of a person’s anus or vagina with a part of [the victim's] body".

 There have been calls for the act to be amended to include female-perpetrated rape within the definition of rape.
 In September 2016, the Government responded to a petition requesting that the legal definition of rape be changed to include female-on-male assaults: "There was a considerable amount of agreement that rape should remain an offence of penile penetration.
 We therefore have no plans to amend the legal definition of rape."

 Extent and repeals

-The Act applies to England and Wales only, except for the provisions listed in s.142(2) of the act which also apply to Northern Ireland and the provisions listed in s.142(3) of the act which also apply to Scotland.
-The Act repealed the Sex Offenders Act 1997 in its entirety, and almost all of the Sexual Offences Act 1956, which until then had been the main legislation for sexual offences.
+The act applies to England and Wales only, except for the provisions listed in s.142(2) of the act which also apply to Northern Ireland and the provisions listed in s.142(3) of the act which also apply to Scotland.
+The act repealed the Sex Offenders Act 1997 in its entirety, and almost all of the Sexual Offences Act 1956, which until then had been the main legislation for sexual offences.
 It also repealed much of the Sexual Offences Act 1967 which had discriminated heavily against homosexual and bisexual men, leaving it largely gutted of statutory effect.

 Amendments

 The Voyeurism (Offences) Act 2019 amended the Sexual Offences Act 2003 to make upskirting a specific offence in England and Wales.

 The Online Safety Act 2023 added two new offences to the Sexual Offences Act: sending images of a person's genitals (cyberflashing), or sharing or threatening to share intimate images.

+The Data (Use and Access) Act 2025 added offences against the creation, or the request for creation, of intimate images of another person who has not consented to this, for example by using Generative AI.